 You can find out if you could buy your property through the scheme, using the GOV.UK website.

-You can apply jointly with someone you share your tenancy with or one to three family members who have lived with you in the past year.
+You can apply jointly with someone you share your tenancy with, or up to three family members who have lived with you in the past year.

-The exact amount you will get will depends on how long you have been a council tenant, whether you live in a flat or house and the value of the property you want to buy on the open market.
+The exact amount you will get depends on how long you have been a council tenant, whether you live in a flat or house, and the value of the property you want to buy on the open market.

-The maximum discount for a council flat is 70% of the market value, but the discount starts at 50% for those who have been council tenants for 3- 5 years and increases by 2% for each additional year of council tenancy up to the maximum of 70%.
+The maximum discount for a council flat is 70% of the market value, but the discount starts at 50% for those who have been council tenants for three to five years and increases by 2% for each additional year of council tenancy up to the maximum of 70%.

-The maximum discount for a council house through the Right to Buy scheme is 70% of the market value starting at 35% if you have been there between 3 and 5 years and increasing by 1% for every year you have been a council tenant.
+The maximum discount for a council house through the Right to Buy scheme is 70% of the market value starting at 35% if you have been there between three to five years, and increases by 1% for every year you have been a council tenant.

 The amount of money that will be deducted from your property could be capped by the Cost Floor rule.